 What class of exceptions are generated by the Java run-time system?

-Answer: The Java runtime system generates Runtime Exception and Error exceptions.
+Answer: The Java runtime system generates Runtime Exception and Error Exception.

 What are the ‘final’, ‘finalize()’ and ‘finally’?

-Answer: final: The ‘final’ keyword can be used for class, method, and variables.
-A final class cannot be subclassed and it prevents other programs from subclassing a secure class to invoke insecure methods.
-A final method can’t be overridden.
-A final variable can’t change from its initialized value.
+Answer: final: The ‘final’ keyword can be used for classes, methods, and variables.
+A final class cannot be subclassed, and it prevents other programs from subclassing a secure class to invoke insecure methods.
+A final method can’t be overridden, and a final variable can’t change from its initialized value.

 Finalize (): The ‘finalize()’ method is used just before an object is destroyed and can be called just prior to garbage collection.

-Finally: It is a keyword used in exception handling, creates a block of code that will be executed after a try/catch block has completed and before the code following the try/catch block executes.
+Finally, It is a keyword used in exception handling that creates a block of code that will be executed after a try/catch block has been completed and before the code following the try/catch block executes.
 The ‘finally’ block will execute whether or not an exception is thrown.

-For example, if a method opens a file upon exit, then you will not want the code that closes the file to be bypassed by the exception handling mechanism.
+For example, if a method opens a file upon exit, you will not want the exception-handling mechanism to bypass the code that closes the file.
 This ‘finally’ keyword is designed to address this contingency.

 Exception Handling Interview Questions For Experienced